drazvan91/barcodescanner-sdk-cordova/docs/scan-case.md

-Using the Scandit Scan Case in your app      {#cordova-scan-case}
+Use the Scandit Scan Case in your app      {#cordova-scan-case}
 =========================================

 This guide show how to scan barcodes with the Scandit scan case using the ScanCase API.

-Using the ScanCase API is relatively easy: all you need to do is to create an ScanCase object and implement the necessary callbacks.
+Using the ScanCase API is relatively easy: all you need to do is to create a ScanCase object and implement the necessary callbacks.

 ## Creating an instance of ScanCase

 In order to create an instance of ScanCase, you first need to set the license key (if you haven't already), create a scan settings object, and enable the symbologies you need.
 At this point you can create a ScanCase.